Skip to main content

 • Class sizes are small with a teaching assistant to support each class

-• Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc.
+• Adapting our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc.

 • Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc.